xxxyyyzzz3984/SmarthomeProtector/README.md

 # SmarthomeProtector
-This projects implements a 2-factor authentication for smarthome IoT devices dealing with LAN operations.
+This project implements a 2-factor authentication for smarthome IoT devices dealing with LAN operations.